Pi-Dev/PiDevUtils/readme.md

-# PiDevUtils
+## Pi-Dev Utilities

-**A collection of modular, high-quality utilities for Unity development.**
+**A collection of modular, high-quality utilities for Unity development.**\
-**All files are licensed under the MIT License unless otherwise specified.**
+All files are licensed under the MIT License unless otherwise specified.

----
+### 📦 Installation

+- Download or clone the repository
+- Copy the entire *Assets/PiDev* folder into your Unity project's *Assets* directory.
+- You now have full access to all utilities, components, and editor tools.
+- Some utilities depend on DoTween by Demigiant.
+A version of it is included in Assets/DOTween.
+Make sure to manually update this when necessary, its provided only for the example project to work.
+- **Unity 2021.3 LTS** or newer is recommended. *(Older versions may work but are not officially tested.)*

 ## 📁 Categories and Utilities